-A review committee consisting of our advisors, investors, and the AlphaLab Gear team will review all of the applications and select 20-30 companies for in-person interviews.
-After the face-to-face meetings and follow-up due diligence, we will select the companies based on the teams’ ability to develop and launch a winning product/service, the technology’s market potential, and the concept’s originality.
+A review committee consisting of our advisors, investors, and the AlphaLab Gear team will review all of the applications and select companies for in-person interviews.
+After the face-to-face meetings and follow-up due diligence, we will select the companies for the manufacturing program based on the following factors: companies should have paying customers, a working prototype, and be looking to scale their manufacturing.

 WHEN SHOULD SELECTED TEAMS EXPECT TO HEAR A FINAL DECISION?

 For the manufacturing program, we are scheduling interviews for the beginning of August, with the program starting early September.